The Union Street Spring Celebration is a family-friendly event every Easter Sunday. This year's event is on Sunday, April 21 from 10am to 5pm.

 The 2019 Union Street Spring Celebration is in the Marina district in north San Francisco.
 All activities take place on Union Street between Gough and Fillmore, rain or shine.

-The parade starts at 2pm and lasts about an hour.
+Parade: Easter Parade starts at 2pm and is fun for the entire family.
 All entries walk down the main Union Street corridor.